mattorp/syn-games/README.md

 If the position in synesthesia is not updated:
 - Try to restart Synesthesia
 - Make sure that the correct variables are used in the .glsl file
+- Make sure the circlses are used in the return functions

 If pixy_to_midi returns nothing, and no errors:
 - Make sure that the cam registers objects